jambamamba/nugen/README.md

 ### Run

 If all goes well, the build.sh will generate the executable in the build folder.
-You can ru it like this:
+You can run it like this:

 ```bash
 ./build/minimal